 Automated payments allow customers to see exactly when and how much each payment is for.
 They are also able to easily adjust or cancel their subscriptions if needed.

-What is Recurring Invoicing?
+What is recurring invoicing?

 Recurring invoicing is similar to recurring payment processing but with a few differences.
 Instead of taking payments directly from the customer’s account, businesses send an invoice to their customers and allow them to pay on their own timeline.
+Recurring payments are a “pull” (merchant-initiated), while invoicing is a “push” (customer-initiated), which significantly impacts the predictability of your cash flow

 This payment model is better suited for businesses that provide services or goods one-off rather than over a period of time.
 For example, a lawyer who bills their client for every hour worked would use recurring invoicing, while a gym that charges customers monthly would leverage recurring payments.